-Reviled as the most destructive mammal pest, Norway rats compromise the well-being of humans and cause costly damage to manmade structures.
+Considered widely to be one of the most destructive mammal pests, Norway rats compromise the well-being of humans and cause costly damage to manmade structures.
 They can live as long as two years in the wild and produce as many as 20 young in that span of time.
-Norway rats are most active at night, have poor eyesight, and rely on their other senses to guide them.
-Actually quite intelligent, Norway rats quickly detect and avoid unfamiliar objects that show up in their chosen environment, such as traps and baits.
-Their rapid rate of reproduction and elusive nature makes them particularly challenging to control.
+Their shrewd intelligence, rapid rate of reproduction and elusive nature makes them particularly difficult to control.
 If you start noticing Norway rat problems that are too close for comfort, call Critter Control of San Jose.

 Many rat traps and baits are available to the general public.
 However, the effectiveness of store-bought removal methods is spotty at best.
-Calling Critter Control professionals, who specialize in the Norway rat removal, ensures the problem will be eradicated.
+Calling the professionals at Critter Control of San Jose, who specialize in the Norway rat removal, offers a better chance at full removal.
 Our wildlife removal specialists have the knowledge to locate and identify Norway rat infestations and the tools required to safely and efficiently take care of the problem.

-Norway rats are omnivores and feast on human foods like cereal, grains, meats, fish, nuts, and fruits.
-As such, they are known to create nests inside and around homes.
 Their small size enables them to sneak into homes and sheds through cracks in the foundation and broken window screens.
 They sometimes gain access to homes through sewer systems or drainage pipes, as well.
-Furthermore, Norway rats can climb and jump with ease and may enter homes through chimneys.
+Norway rats can climb and jump with ease and may enter homes through chimneys.

 Common Norway Rat Problems